Worthless (Hot) Check

 There are certain procedures which must be complied with before this office can accept a “hot check” for prosecution.
 These procedures are required by law and are as follows:

-- A notice letter must be sent to the check writer, allowing ten business days from the receipt of the letter to make restitution.
-The notice letter MUST contain the required wording of the Texas Penal Code Sec.
-31.06 (See below for ‘Notice Letter’ form)
+- A notice of demand letter must be sent to the check writer, allowing ten business days from the receipt of the letter to make restitution.
+The notice of demand letter MUST contain the required wording of the Texas Penal Code Sec.
+31.06 The penal code section cannot be altered or changed.
+(See below for ‘Notice of Demand Letter’ form)

-- A notice letter may be sent via certified mail or first class mail with an affidavit of service (See below for `Affidavit of Service’ form)
+- A notice of demand letter may be sent via certified mail or first-class mail with an affidavit of service (See below for `Affidavit of Service’ form)

-- A notice letter is not required for checks returned “account closed,” “no account found” or “unable to locate.”
+- A notice of demand letter is not required for checks returned “account closed,” “no account found” or “unable to locate.”

 After expiration of the notice period, you may mail or bring the following to our office to file a complaint:

-- Three copies of the completed complaint form (See below for ‘Complaint Form’)
+- Complaint Form- One copy of the completed complaint form (See below for ‘Complaint Form’) (Must provide original)

-- The original returned item from the bank with proof of reason for return
+- Return Check/Item-The original legal returned copy from the bank with proof of reason for return

-- The original signed postal receipt or affidavit of service
+- Certified Mail Receipt-The original signed postal receipt or affidavit of service by mail

-- A copy of the invoice, receipt or provide a statement describing the transaction
+- Invoice/Reciept-A copy of the invoice, sales slip, receipt or provide a statement describing the transaction.

 Downloadable Forms: